NURSE TRIAGE GUIDELINES & PROTOCOLS

 (Manchester Triage Group, 2015)

-Nomenclature: Basic terminology and descriptions.
+Nomenclature.
+Basic terminology and descriptions of acuity.

 Audit (QA, QI).
-QA Audit
+QA Triage Performance Review Audit

 Adapted from Manchester Triage Group, 2015